DataWraith/ascii85gem/README.md

 => "Ruby"
 ```

-In addition, Ascii85.encode can take a second parameter that specifies the
+In addition, `Ascii85.encode` can take a second parameter that specifies the
 length of the returned lines.
 The default is 80; use `false` for unlimited.

-Ascii85.decode expects the input to be enclosed in <~ and ~> — it
+`Ascii85.decode` expects the input to be enclosed in `<~` and `~>` — it
 ignores everything outside of these.
-The output of Ascii85.decode
+The output of Ascii85.decode will have the
-will have the ASCII-8BIT encoding, so in Ruby 1.9 you may have to use
+`ASCII-8BIT` encoding, so you may have to use `String#force_encoding` to correct
-<tt>String#force_encoding</tt> to correct the encoding.
+the encoding.

 ## Command-line utility